 To override which profiles should be used to monitor ElasticMapReduce, use the following configuration:

 com.instana.plugin.aws.emr: profile_names: - 'profile2' - 'profile3'

-Note: Defining profiles on service level will override global AWS configuration.
+Note: Defining profiles on service level will override the global AWS profiles configuration.

 Multiple tags can be defined, separated by a comma.
 Tags should be provided as a key-value pair separated by :.
 In order to make configuration easier, it is possible to define which tags you want to include in discovery or exclude from discovery.
 In case of defining tag in both lists (include and exclude), exclude list has higher priority.
 If there is no need for services filtering, the configuration should not be defined.
 It’s not mandatory to define all values in order to enable filtering.

 Users are able to specify how often sensors will poll the AWS tagged resources using the

 tagged-services-poll-rate configuration property (default 300 seconds).